-I had visited Kyoto over 20 times, so I decided to pursue outdoor activities to enjoy Kyoto’s nature.
-This time, I went hiking where I’ve never been before.
-I firstly picked Mt.
-Fushimi right behind the Fushimi Inari Shrine, where I had visited before with my kids.
+I had visited Kyoto over 20 times, so I decided to pursue outdoor activities to enjoy Kyoto’s nature this time.
+If you’re looking for a half day hike in Kyoto, these are the best hikes in the city.
+I firstly picked Mount Inari right behind the Fushimi Inari Shrine, where I had visited before with my kids.
 At that time they got tired and insisted to go back from the middle of the hike.
-It is a nice hiking area, so I wanted to complete to circle Mt.
-Fushimi path this time.
+It is a nice hiking area, so I wanted to complete to circle Mount Inari path.

-It is popular to wear Kimono and to walk at the Fushimi Inari.
+It’s popular to wear Kimono and to walk at the Fushimi Inari Shrine.
 I found many people wearing Kimono (Japanese traditional clothes) and taking photos with the background of several layers of red Torii, gateways.
-Especially, Fushimi Inari’s torii was stretching around like a labyrinth.
+Especially, Fu shimi Inari’s torii gate was stretching around like a labyrinth.

 It took one to two hours to walk around Mount Inari.
 Sports shoes are recommended.
 I had visited the Fushimi Inari Shrine up to the Osanba pond on the middle way to the top of Mount Inari with my family before, but my kids didn’t have much patience to climb to the top.

 This time, I took complicated torii paths to the top.
 It was around 5pm when I started to climb, but I reached the top around 6pm.
 There were some cautions warning about dangerous animals but I never encountered them.
 At Mount Inari observatory, I could see beautiful scenery of Kyoto town reminding me that it is still an old town compared to the other big cities in Japan.
 You can take a rest at several huts along Mount Inari’s path.
 Opening hours are until 5pm, but you can climb Mount Inari right up to 7pm during summer time.